mindersec/minder/docs/docs/ref/cli/minder_repo_delete.md

 ### Options

 ```
   -h, --help          help for delete
+  -i, --id string     ID of the repo to delete
-  -n, --name string       Name of the repository (owner/name format)
+  -n, --name string   Name of the repository (owner/name format) to delete
-  -p, --provider string   Name of the enrolled provider (default "github")
-  -r, --repo-id string    ID of the repo to delete
-  -s, --status            Only return the status of the profiles associated to this repo
 ```

 ### Options inherited from parent commands